 In this post, I will give you an idea of what it’s like to be a public health student.

-Many lower-division public health core courses can be challenging to some students.
-They include chemistry, biology, math and computer programming.
+Many lower-division public health core courses can be challenging for some students.
+They include chemistry, biology, math, and computer programming.
 Most upper-upper division public health core courses can be hard, too, such as epidemiology, biostatistics, and health behavior and chronic diseases.

 It’s not uncommon for general education courses (or gen ed for short) to make up anywhere from one-third to one-half of all the courses that make up a bachelor’s degree.

 Needless to say, up to 50% of all courses public health majors have to complete to graduate are gen ed ones.

 Whether it’s public health that you are planning on majoring in or another field, you will have to take the very same set of gen ed courses.